HelTecAutomation/HeltecDocs/en/source/gateway/ht-m00/connect_to_server.md

 ![](img/connect_to_server/06.png)

-- **Gateway ID** -- The unique ID of the HT-M00 gateway, view it from the display of HT-M00.
+- **Gateway ID** -- The unique ID of HT-M00 gateway, view from the display screen of the HT-M00 or view through the serial port (the gateway ID will be printed through the serial port when the HT-M00 starts).

 ### Connect to ChirpStack server